-Before me, the undersigned authority, on this day personally appeared Mrs. Pearl Raney, who, being by me duly sworn, on oath says:
+Before me, the undersigned authority, on this day personally appeared Mrs.

+Pearl Raney, who, being by me duly sworn, on oath says:

-My name is Pearl Raney, and I am the wife of Ira D. Raney, a police officer, who was shot and killed on the night of the 23d of August, 1917, by negro sol-diers of the Twenty-fourth United States Infantry.
+My name is Pearl Raney, and I am the wife of Ira D. Raney, a police officer, who was shot and killed on the night of the 23d of August, 1917, by negro soldiers of the Twenty-fourth United States Infantry.
 Mr. Raney and I were married on the 23d day of July, 1896.
 My husband was 39 years of age at the time he was killed.

-My husband was a mounted officer of the city of Houston, and his hours were from 11 at night until 7 in the morning.
+My husband was a mounted officer of the city of Houston, and his hours were My husband was a mounted officer of the city of Houston, and his hours were from 11 at night until 7 in the morning.
 On the night of the riot he had reported to the police station for duty.
 He and other officers went out into the riot district in an automobile.
-I am not familiar with the details, only from news-paper reports, but I know my husband was in the car with Capt.
+I am not familiar with the details, only from newspaper reports, but I know my husband was in the car with Capt.
 J. W. Mattes, Battery A, Second Illinois Field Artillery.
 My husband was shot 25 or 30 times, and was killed instantly.
-He also was stabled in the heart with a bayonet.
+He also was stabbed in the heart with a bayonet.
 Mr. Raney had been on the police force about nine years, and was earning \$95 per month.
 His salary was the only income we had.
 Myself and children were solely dependent on him for support.
 I have eight children, as follows: Bryan, a boy aged 20; Thomas, a boy aged 18; Robert, a boy aged 15 years; Ira D., jr., a boy aged 12; Clarence, a boy aged 10; Houston, a boy aged 8; Eva, a girl aged 5; Grace, a girl aged 14 months.
 My health is very poor, and I am not able to do much.